Yellow: Lasers

 Lasers emitting in the yellow part of the spectrum are less common and more expensive than most other colors.
 In commercial products diode pumped solid state (DPSS) technology is employed to create the yellow light.
 An infrared laser diode at 808 nm is used to pump a crystal of neodymium-doped yttrium vanadium oxide (Nd:YVO4) or neodymium-doped yttrium aluminum garnet (Nd:YAG) and induces it to emit at two frequencies (281.76 THz and 223.39 THz: 1064 nm and 1342 nm wavelengths) simultaneously.
 This deeper infrared light is then passed through another crystal containing potassium, titanium and phosphorus (KTP), whose non-linear properties generate light at a frequency that is the sum of the two incident beams (505.15 THz); in this case corresponding to the wavelength of 593.5 nm ("yellow").
 This wavelength is also available, though even more rarely, from a helium–neon laser.
 However, this not a true yellow, as it exceeds 590 nm.
 A variant of this same DPSS technology using slightly different starting frequencies was made available in 2010, producing a wavelength of 589 nm, which is considered a true yellow color.
 The use of yellow lasers at 589 nm and 594 nm have recently become more widespread thanks to the field of optogenetics.

 Astronomy

-Stars of spectral classes F have color temperatures that make them look "yellowish".
+Stars of spectral classes F and G have color temperatures that make them look "yellowish".
 The first astronomer to classify stars according to their color was F. G. W. Struve in 1827.
 One of his classifications was flavae, or yellow, and this roughly corresponded to stars in the modern spectral range F5 to K0.
 The Strömgren photometric system for stellar classification includes a 'y' or yellow filter that is centered at a wavelength of 550 nm and has a bandwidth of 20–30 nm.

+Supergiant stars are rarely yellow supergiants because F and G class supergiants are physically unstable; they are most often a transitional phase between blue supergiants and red supergiants.
+Some yellow supergiants, the Cepheid variables, pulsate with a period proportional to their absolute magnitude; hence, if their apparent magnitude is known, the distance to them can be calculated with great precision.
+Cepheid variables were hence used to determine distances within and beyond the Milky Way galaxy.
+The most famous example is the current North Pole star, Polaris.